What is Everybody Wins! Vermont?

 Our SuccessBecause of EW!
 VT, children are better readers and are more enthusiastic about school, community members are more engaged in their local schools, and schools are better equipped to help children succeed.
 Feedback from participating students, mentors, teachers, and parents on annual year-end surveys affirm that the program works.

-In the 2011-12 school year, 74% of teachers and 76% of parents reported that students showed greater enthusiasm for reading.
-71% of students said they read more, and 85% said they read better, because of their mentors.
-A majority of parents reported their child(ren) read more by choice.
-Gains in self-confidence among students were observed by 72% of teachers and 69% of mentors.
+In the 2012-13 school year, 65% of teachers reported that students showed greater enthusiasm for reading and 100% of teachers would like their student(s) to read with an EW!
+VT mentor again.
+85% said they read better, because of their mentors and 72% said they read more often.
+Gains in self-confidence among students were observed by 70% of teachers and 67% of mentors.

 President: Beth Fastiggi, FairPoint Communications